mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 print(system.bus.label, analysis.method.constraint.slack.angle)
 ```

-Users have the flexibility to modify this constraint by changing which bus serves as the slack bus and by adjusting the value of the bus angle.
-This can be achieved using the [`updateBus!`](@ref updateBus!) function, for example:
+Users can modify this constraint by changing which bus serves as the slack bus and by adjusting the value of the bus angle.
+This uses the [`updateBus!`](@ref updateBus!) function, for example:
 ```@example acopf
 updateBus!(analysis; label = "Bus 1", type = 1)
 updateBus!(analysis; label = "Bus 2", type = 3, angle = -0.2)
 nothing # hide
 ```

-Subsequently, the updated slack constraint can be inspected as follows:
+The updated slack constraint can be inspected:
 ```@repl acopf
 print(system.bus.label, analysis.method.constraint.slack.angle)
 ```